open-telemetry/sig-contributor-experience/scripts/01-intro.md

 Then find a good first issue and connect with the community before you start working on it.

 And remember: contributing doesn't only mean writing code.
-Documentation, issue triage, community work, reviews, and other contributions all help OpenTelemetry grow.
+Documentation, issue triage, community work, pull request reviews, and other contributions all help OpenTelemetry grow.

 Welcome to the OpenTelemetry community.
 We hope to see you contributing.